skang06/baltimore-nassau-county/README.md

 ___How can Baltimore better target their considerable problem of poverty, and how can different metrics affect the financial position of children in adulthood?___

 ## Open Data
 1.	__Opportunity Insights:__ this research group found the average household income from the 2014-2015 Census.
+A full data dictionary of column variables can be found [here.](https://github.com/skang06/baltimore-nassau-county/blob/master/glossary.txt)
 - [Nassau County household income for those with parents' income in bottom 25th percentile](https://github.com/skang06/baltimore-nassau-county/blob/master/shown_tract_kfr_rP_gP_p25%20(11).csv):this dataset contains the original data source
 - [Nassau County household income for those with parents' income in middle 50th percentile](https://github.com/skang06/baltimore-nassau-county/blob/master/shown_tract_kfr_rP_gP_p50%20(7).csv):this dataset contains the original data source
 - [Nassau County household income for those with parents' income in 75th percentile or higher](https://github.com/skang06/baltimore-nassau-county/blob/master/shown_tract_kfr_rP_gP_p75%20(2).csv):this dataset contains the original data source